 Born in Craiova (Romania) in 1980, Mr. Ignat is one of the leading Romanian conductors of his generation.
-He is currently serving as Music Director of the City of Elche Symphony Orchestra (Spain) and also as Principal Guest Conductor of the Romanian National Opera of Bucharest (Romania).
+He is currently serving as Music Director of the Romanian National Opera House of Timisoara, Music Director of the City of Elche Symphony Orchestra (Spain) and also as Principal Guest Conductor of the Romanian National Opera of Bucharest (Romania).
 Between 2005 and 2017 Mr. Ignat has served as Music Director of the Philharmonic Orchestra of the University of Alicante (Spain) and also Associated Conductor of the National Symphony Orchestra of the Dominican Republic during the 2009/2010 season.

 In October 2010, Mr. Ignat was awarded the Special Prize of the Toscanini Philharmonic Orchestra in the “A. Toscanini” International Conducting Competition held in Parma (Italy).
 He has also been a semifinalist in the "D. Flick" International Conducting Competition (London, 2008) and also in the "G. Solti" International Conducting Competition (Frankfurt, 2008).